lchamlagai/lchamlagai.github.io/_pages/events.md

 ## Opinion

 <p> “Country in the Mirror”: Summary and critic of the book that focuses on the physical and mental torture inflicted by
-the Bhutanese regime. <href "https://www.bhutannewsservice.org"> In Nepali language.
+the Bhutanese regime. <a href = "https://www.bhutannewsservice.org"> In Nepali language.
 June 2021 </p>

 <p> “My Journey from Bhutanese Refugee Camp to Brown University”, Washington DC.
 Smithsonian
 library.<a href="https://americanhistory.si.edu/stories-of-2020/story/my-journey-bhutanese-refugee-camp-brown-university">